dmwm/PHEDEX/Documentation/README/README-Transfer.txt

 *** Monitor your agent

 Keep an eye on the log.
-If you see lines that match "stats:.*failed", you have trouble.
+If you see lines that match "failed", you have trouble.

 *** Get some data assigned to your node

-For a small scale assignment of data, send an email to cms-phedex-developers@cern.ch, specifying the owner and dataset names.
-Large scale allocations of data must be sent through PRS for approval.
+The PhEDEx "Dev" instance hosts small scale data samples that are used to verify site configuration.
+Notify cms-phedex-admins@cern.ch when you are ready for tests.
+Large scale data transfers are made through PRS requests.

 **********************************************************************
 ** Customising the agent